 How can I prevent blisters?

 There is plenty of old wives tails out there and we’re sure some of them work!
 Our best advice is to start training early so you can figure out where you’re going to get them and prevent, prevent, prevent!
-Try out your Trampers Friend which your team leader receives in the welcome pack, change your socks regularly to keep your feet dry and a second pair of shoes to mix up the friction spots.
+Change your socks regularly to keep your feet dry and a second pair of shoes to mix up the friction is a good idea.